First Hundred Years' War: 1214 campaign of John Lackland in the west

+Battle of Bouvines

 The final confrontation between the armies of Philip and the coalition led by Otto, was now inevitable, after several weeks of approach and avoidance.
-On Sunday, July 27, 1214, the army of Philip, pursued by the coalition, arrived at Bouvines to cross the bridge over the Marque.
-At that Sunday, the prohibition to fight is absolute for Christians, but Otto decides to go on with the offensive, hoping to surprise the enemy while crossing the bridge.
+Otto's army had a sizeable English contingent on the right-wing led by William Longespée, the illegitimate son of Henry II and half brother to John.
+On Sunday 27 July 1214 the army of Philip, pursued by the coalition, arrived at Bouvines to cross the bridge over the Marque.
+At that Sunday, the prohibition to fight was absolute for Christians, but Otto decided to go on with the offensive, hoping to surprise the enemy while crossing the bridge.
 Philip's army was greatly surprised from the rear, but he quickly reorganized his troops before they could be engaged on the bridge.
 They quickly turned against the coalition.
 The French right wing fought against the Flemish knights, led by Ferdinand.
 At the center where fiercest of the fighting occurred, Philip and Otto fought in person.
 In the cavalry melee, Philip was unseated, and he fell, but his knights protected him, offered him a fresh horse, and the king resumed the assault until Otto ordered a retreat.
-Finally, on the left, the supporters of Philip ended the career of Renaud de Dammartin who was leading the knights from Brabant, as well as William Longespée who led the English knights, both of whom were captured by the French after a long resistance.
+Finally, on the left, the supporters of Philip ended the career of Renaud de Dammartin who was leading the knights from Brabant, as well as Longespée, both of whom were captured by the French after a long resistance.
 Fate had turned in favor of Philip, despite the numerical inferiority of his troops.
 The victory was decisive: the Emperor fled, Philip's men captured 130 prisoners, including five counts, including the reviled traitor, Renaud of Dammartin, and the Count of Flanders, Ferdinand.

+Capetian success

 The coalition was dissolved after its defeat.
-On September 18, 1214, in Chinon, Philip signed a truce for five years.
-The English king returned to England in 1214.
+On 18 September 1214, in Chinon, Philip signed a truce for five years.
+John returned to England in 1214.
 By the Treaty of Chinon, John Lackland abandoned all his possessions to the north of the Loire: Berry, Touraine, Maine and Anjou returned to the royal domain, which then covered a third of France, greatly enlarged and free from external threat.

-John acknowledged Alix as duchess of Brittany and gave up the claim of Eleanor, who would end up in prison in 1241.
+John acknowledged Alix as duchess of Brittany and gave up the claim of Eleanor.
+The Capetian royal domain and the vast area north of the Loire enjoyed repose under the terms of the truce concluded in Chinon in 1215; originally for five years and then extended in 1220 with the guarantee of Louis, an association which marked the beginning of Philip's transition to his son and heir.